Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large

-Large Language Models (LLMs) have gained significant attention due to their exceptional performance in diverse natural language processing tasks, including translation, coding or text summarization \citep{kocmi2023large,zhang2023benchmarking,Sarsa22}.
-One approach to improve the results of large language models for a specific domain is through the use of retrieval-based methods.
-By retrieving relevant information from a large corpus of text, these models can provide explanations grounded in existing knowledge \citep{ren2023investigating}.
+To further improve the effectiveness of XAR systems, Large Language Models (LLMs) are used in diverse natural language processing tasks, including command translation and task planning \cite{WANG202552}.
+Our approach integrates LLMs with blockchain-secured log data.
+Using retrieval-based techniques, this solution generates accurate and context-aware natural language explanations based on verifiable information \cite{ren2023investigating}.
+This integration ensures that explanations are clear, coherent, and grounded in a traceable and reliable context, effectively addressing user comprehension and data integrity concerns.

+Although recent studies have advanced accountability and explainability in autonomous robotic systems, many existing approaches still face important limitations.
+Several rely on fixed templates or static rule-based methods that lack flexibility to adapt to dynamic and unpredictable environments.
+Consequently, the explanations produced may be generic, rigid, or poorly aligned with the actual context of the robot's behavior.
+Moreover, explainability techniques are often developed separately from accountability mechanisms, leading to explanations not grounded in verifiable data.
+This disconnect limits their reliability and effectiveness, particularly in safety-critical settings where trust and traceability are essential.

+In addition, current evaluation methods for these explanations face significant challenges, including the absence of standardized and domain-specific metrics, biases in the generated text, and the high cost of human evaluations \cite{chang2023surveyEv}.
+Even though human evaluations remain the gold standard for capturing subjective insights \cite{MILLER20191}, they are resource-intensive and lack scalability \cite{2024Miller}.
+Alternatively, LLM-based evaluation methods offer a scalable alternative, demonstrating over 80\% alignment with human judgments while offering interpretable and explainable assessments \cite{zheng2023judging,nguyen2024interpretable}.